-You’ve probably heard some of the standard advice for dealing with hot flashes—cooling pillows, et cetera—but a group of bad-ass women in Gower, Wales, have a most unusual method.
-They gather and jump into the super-chilly surf (you can watch them in action here).
+You’ve probably heard some of the standard advice for dealing with hot flashes—cooling pillows, et cetera—but a group of bad-ass women in Wales, have a most unusual method.
+They gather and jump into the super-chilly surf (you can follow them on Instagram here and watch a video of their exploits here).
 In temperatures that are down into the 40s, they romp on the beach, holler, and feel like kids again.
-Says one member, Alison Owen, 49, “The start of it is just a thrill and excitement.
-It releases an inner child I suppose, it reminds you what you used to be like before you had kids, before you had a job, before you had a mortgage.”

 In temperatures that are down into the 40s, they romp on the beach, holler, and feel like kids again.

-Member Patricia Woodhouse, 53, says these icy dips have helped with her menopause symptoms.
+Then they briefly plunge into the cold water.
+Did we mention they call their club the Bluetit Chill Swimmers?
+That’s just how frigid the sea can feel!
+Member Patricia Woodhouse says these icy dips have helped with her menopause symptoms.
 “I feel that it’s been easier since starting this.
 The sweats and the night sweats haven’t been so bad.
 I also suffer with anxiety and I’ve found my anxiety levels don’t feel as bad either.”

 A Strange Euphoria